-Guerrilla Digital is the longtime freelance moniker of Wisconsin native, Martin Defatte.
-Although it’s gone through many permutations and evolutions, it’s been the name I’ve consistenly used.
-I’ve been a graphic designer, been a package designer, worked for record labels, worked for bands, produced electronic music, engineered, produced, remixed, released and so on, under this name.
+Guerrilla Digital is the longtime moniker of Wisconsin native, Martin Defatte.
+Although i’ve gone through many permutations and evolutions, it’s been the name I’ve consistently used.
+I’ve been a graphic designer, been a package designer, worked for record labels and bands, produced electronic music, engineered, produced, remixed, released and so on, under this name.

 I grew up absorbing DIY zines, Thrasher magazines and punk rock records.
 I was particularly fascinated by album artwork.
 I eventually formed a band with high school friends.
 After a few years, I chose to take a more “behind the scenes” role in the local hardcore punk scene, designing fliers for shows and laying-out demos for my friends’ bands.
 Some of those bands went on tour and got noticed, which in turn, gave me opportunity to work for a variety of indie labels.

 After graduating from college with an Art degree, I turned an internship into a gig as a graphic designer at a small package design firm in my hometown.
 I cut my teeth developing package concepts for household names like: Windex, Edge Shave Gel, Skintimate Shave Gel and Ziploc.

 Concurrent to my career as a print designer, I continued to pursue my personal studies in web design and development.
 After devouring the first of many books on CSS and front end development, I knew I wanted to transition front print to web design and development as a career.

 I currently work for Jigsaw as a Front End Developer in downtown Milwaukee, WI, and I live in the Bay View neighborhood of Milwaukee.
 In my spare time, I develop and help curate a digital archive of Wisconsin music called MKEpunk.com with my pal Jeremy.